Common myths about LGBT people

 Myth: All lesbian women are masculine and all gay men are feminine

-Fact: While there is absolutely nothing to be ashamed of about being a man with traditionally feminine qualities or woman with traditionally masculine qualities, lesbian women are not necessarily any more masculine than straight women and gay men are not necessarily any more feminine than straight men.
+Fact: There is absolutely nothing to be ashamed of if you are a man with traditionally feminine qualities, or a woman with traditionally masculine qualities.
+However, lesbians are not necessarily any more 'masculine' than straight women, and gay men are not necessarily any more 'feminine' than straight men.
 Most people have a range of both masculine and feminine characteristics, and LGBT people are no different.

 Myth: Being LGBT is a choice

 Fact: All of the leading research says that what children need is loving, caring parent/s, and it doesn’t matter what gender or sexual orientation their parent/s are.
 And don't forget, opposite gender couples can also be LGBT!
 Parents who are the same gender are as diverse as parents of the opposite gender.

 Myth: LGBT people have more partners and are not monogamous

 Fact: There are people of every sexual orientation or gender identity that have multiple partners or non-monogamous relationships.
 There’s nothing wrong with this as long as the sex and relationships are safe and consensual.
 However, LGBT people are just as likely to have long-term, monogamous relationships as straight, cisgender people.

 Myth: If I have sex with someone who’s LGBT, I’m more likely to catch an STI.

 Fact: If you have unprotected sex with anyone, you’re at risk of catching a sexually transmitted infection - it doesn’t matter what gender or sexual orientation your partner is.
 Always use condoms every single time you have vaginal sex, anal sex, or oral sex performed on a penis, and always use a dental dam for vaginal-oral or anal-oral sex, no matter what gender or sexual orientation your partner is.